garronej/evt/docs/api/evt/post.md

 ## **`evt.postCount: number`**

 The number of times `evt.post()` has been called.
-It's a readonly property.
+It's a read-only property.

 ```typescript
 import { Evt } from "evt";